 One of the many benefits ASEV members enjoy is the ability to view videos of technical presentations from the National Conference that are vital and relevant to the industry today.
 In June, ASEV hosted the most important and productive research teams from around the world who shared the major advances being made in understanding wine oxidation chemistry.
 This symposium is now available for members to view online.

-Here at ASEV, the volunteers are the heart of the organization and essential to our success.
+Here at ASEV, volunteers are the heart of the organization and essential to our success.
 Our board and committee members are all volunteers.
 They continually use their voices to shape and influence the wine and grape industry.
 We’d love to have you join us.
 Click here to find out how you can be part of this community.

 Access to decades of peer-reviewed research, discounted fees to the Unified Symposium and National Conference, professional development events such as the early career member lunch, and videos on-demand are just some of the membership benefits you can enjoy.
 Interested in finding out more?
 Click here or call us at (530) 753-3142.